lzhangbj/academic-kickstart/content/project/indoor-localization-project/index.md

 ---
 title: Analytics and Recommendation for User Location Data
-summary: In this project, we designed and implemented an indoor localization system for android devices.
+summary: Designed and built an indoor localization system with Android devices, beacons, database and web development.

 tags:
 - Indoor Localization